CuriousCodeSeeker/MyPortfolio/my_experience/Post2.md

-This wass the morning of the new day I was very excited because on this I was going to attend lecture of mathematics as mathematics is my favourite subject so I was wondered that what new I would learn that day But before that there was peer-interaction conducted by our seniors .
+⁹This wass the morning of the new day I was very excited because on this I was going to attend lecture of mathematics as mathematics is my favourite subject so I was wondered that what new I would learn that day But before that there was peer-interaction conducted by our seniors .
 One of them made us familiar with the official website of Guru Nanak Dev Engineering College.
 He illustrated each and every section of website very clearly so that now I am able to understand the structure of College rules and regulations.